Palawan crow

 The Palawan crow (Corvus pusillus) is a passerine bird of the family Corvidae, in the genus Corvus.
 It was previously considered a subspecies of the slender-billed crow, but phylogenetic evidence indicates that the two are distinct species, and it has thus been split by the International Ornithologists' Union.

 It is endemic to the Philippines, where it is found on Mindoro, Palawan, and the Calamian Islands.
 Its natural habitats are tropical moist lowland forest and tropical mangrove forest.

 Description and taxonomy

-Ebird describes the Palawan crow as "Large black crow endemic to the western Philippines, from Mindoro west to Palawan.
-Plumage has an iridescent dark blue sheen when seen up close.
-Note relatively long, slightly decurved bill.
-Favors intact forest and forest edge.
-Often encountered as pairs or small flocks in rowing flight over roads, rivers, and clearings.
-Gives loud nasal caws."

 It is part of the Slender-billed crow species complex which now 5 distinct and separate species.
 The Palawan crow is differentiated by its ashy gray plumage, lanky structure and distinct frog-like call.